Exploding E-Cigarette Kills Florida Man

 The report also states that the victim had modified his pen, although no further details are available at this time.
 A company spokesman said in a statement that the pens have no prior history of exploding and speculates that the explosion may have been caused by the atomizer (the part that is inserted into the mouth) or a faulty battery.

 If you or a family member has been harmed by a defective product or has been harmed in a truck accident, bus accident, car accident, slip and fall or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.